News

 A couple of years ago I could've answered yes to all of these questions and if that's you, then listen up!

 Your acid mantle has probably been compromised.
-What is your acid mantle?

 The acid mantle is your skin's protection barrier.
 It protects you from sun and environmental damage (chemicals, pollution, etc.).
 The more alkaline your skin becomes the more acne, blemishes, allergies, rashes etc. you will have.
 This is why balancing the acid mantle is super important and why you shouldn't use face washes or anything on your face that is not pH balanced!
 For example most soaps have an alkaline pH which breaks down the acid mantle making your skin more vulnerable to damage.